dietmarkuehl/P3552-task/lazy.md

     [coroutine's allocator](#allocator-support) whose type is
     determined based on the coroutine's context and which gets initialized when constructing the promise type.
-- The `get_stop_token` query should provide an `inplace_stop_token`
-    from a stop source which is linked to the stop token obtained from the receiver's environment.
-Linking the stop source can be delayed until the first stop token is requested.
+- The `get_stop_token` query should provide an stop token from a stop source which is linked to the stop token obtained from the receiver's environment.
+The type of the stop source can be configured using `C::stop_source_type` and defaults to `ex::inplace_stop_source.
+Linking the stop source can be delayed until the first stop token is requested or omitted entirely if `stop_possible()` returns `false`.

-For any other environment query the context `C` of `lazy<T, C>` can be used: the coroutine can maintain an instance of type `C` which is constructed with a reference to the coroutine's receiver if a matching constructor exists or is default constructed otherwise.
+For any other environment query the context `C` of `lazy<T, C>` can be used.
+The coroutine can maintain an instance of type `C`.
+In many cases queries from the environment of the coroutine's `receiver` need to be forwarded.
+Let `upstream_env` be `get_env(receiver)` and `UpstreamEnv` the type of `upstream_env`.  `C` gets optionally constructed with access to the environment:
+ 1. If `C::env_type<UpstreamEnv>` is a valid type the coroutine state will contain an object `env` of this type which is constructed with `upstream_env`.
+This object will live at least as long as the `C` object maintained and `C` is constructed with a reference to `env`, allowing `C` to reference type-erased representations for query results it needs to forward.
+ 2. Otherwise, if `C(env)` is valid the `C` object is constructed with the result of `get_env(receiver)`.
 Constructing the context with the receiver's environment provides the opportunity to store whatever data is needed from the environment to later respond to queries as well.
+ 3. Otherwise, `C` is default constructed.
+This option typically applies if `C` doesn't need to provide any environment queries.

-Any query which isn't provided by the coroutine but is available from the context is forward.
+Any query which isn't provided by the coroutine but is available from the context `C` is forwarded.
 Any other query shouldn't be part of the overload set.

 For example: